sc-ventures/cloudbreak-documentation/docs/index.md

 Platform version: **HDP 3.0 Technical Preview**

-> This blueprint is technical preview: It is not suitable for production.
+> This feature is technical preview: It is not suitable for production.

 | Cluster type  | Main services | Description |  List of all services included |
 |---|---|---|---|